Jahanvi09/Dashboard/README.md

 You may open it on your any device as it is a responsive website - laptop,phone or desktop.

-Visit my web page: file:///E:/html/basics/dashboard.html
+I have deployed my page you can visit my web page here: https://dashboard090.herokuapp.com/